Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 >
 > For categorical columns, the search field will be a dropdown menu.
 For numeric columns, there will be a range selector, but specific ranges can also be inputted by typing `min_range...max_range` in the search field (e.g., `0...0.5`).

-The <span class="tab-name">Summary table</span> tab contains summary and meta data as described in more detail below.
+The <span class="tab-name">Summary table</span> tab contains summary data as described in more detail below.

 ### DE analysis